DataFire/Integrations/integrations/generated/azure_applicationinsights_componentapikeys_api/README.md

 ## Definitions

 ### APIKeyRequest
-* APIKeyRequest `object`: An Application Insights component API Key createion request definition.
+* APIKeyRequest `object`: An Application Insights component API Key creation request definition.
   * linkedReadProperties `array`: The read access rights of this API Key.
     * items `string`
   * linkedWriteProperties `array`: The write access rights of this API Key.